8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220215/content.md

 - 21.5 percent alternatives.
 - 5 percent cash.

 The problem is I’m not aware of an [.Exchange Traded Fund](ETF) that would be correlated directly with cash.
 A money market fund might do it and I’m considering short-term treasury bonds.
 According to [Portfolio Visualizer](https://www.portfoliovisualizer.com/asset-correlations) correlations, short-term treasuries have a 0.3 correlation with cash and a money market ETF I found was around 0.66.
-While tgeyre both positively correlated, neither is a 1.
+While they’re both positively correlated, neither is a 1.

 ## FI experiments